IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 }
 ```

-Allows further customization via the second option parameter in order to enabled or disable a particular part of the hierarchy, for example:
+Allows further customization via the second option parameter in order to enable or disable a particular part of the hierarchy, for example:

 ```typescript
  new IgxPivotDateDimension({ memberName: 'Date', enabled: true }, {